emmajanedrews/base-template/_posts/2018-04-20-6-tips-to-make-your-home-dazzle-on-the-spring-market.md

 **5. Update your kitchen.** A little investment can go a long way, and your kitchen is the most important place to do it.
 You can try painting the walls a neutral color, adding a shiny new faucet, or installing some new cabinetry.

-**6. Amp up your home’s curb appeal.** Now that the season has changed, there are a few things you can do to make the front of your home more inviting, like spreading some weed-eater around your yard, laying down some fresh bark, and planting some flowers.
+**6. Amp up your home’s curb appeal.** Now that the season has changed, there are a few things you can do to make the front of your home more inviting, like spreading some weed killer around your yard, laying down some fresh bark, and planting some flowers.
 If it’s not warm enough yet to plant flowers in the ground, you can also set out potted flowers.
 These will add some nice color to your home’s exterior.

 If you have any questions about how to prepare your home for the spring market or you’re thinking of buying a home in our market, don’t hesitate to reach out to me.
 I’d love to help you.